 🔴 Stage 2 Hypertension

-Action: See healthcare provider promptly for medication and lifestyle plan.
+High blood pressure requiring treatment.
+See healthcare provider promptly for medication and lifestyle plan.

 - Start antihypertensive medication